Doctor of Philosophy - Fine Arts and Music

 Students are expected to participate in Research Seminars and Intensive research weekends where relevant

 Creative Arts Therapies, Music Psychology, Music Therapy and Musicology/Ethnomusicology

 PhD candidates undertake supervised work that leads to a thesis (of approximately 80,000 words).

-Dance, Design, Film and Television, Indigenous Arts and Culture, Music Theatre, Production, Theatre and Visual Art
+Dance, Design and Production, Film and Television, Indigenous Arts and Culture, Music Theatre, Theatre and Visual Art

 The PhD thesis may take the form of performance and/or corpus of creative work, plus a dissertation of 40,000 - 50,000 words which aims to address, elucidate and contextualise the work; or as a written dissertation of approximately 80,000 words.

 The VCA strongly supports practice-led or artistic research projects leading to the submission a thesis comprising both Creative Work and Dissertation, according to the University guidelines for a thesis with Creative Work.